 This one got its highest marks for filmmaker social engagement, the welcoming festival team, and the diversity of the filmmakers and films.
 It’s also very well-attended by the press.
 One attendee’s fondest memory was “chatting with the programmers before and after the screenings.
 Their knowledge and passion is so palpable.”
 Another shared a favorite memory of “walking through Brooklyn, trying to find one of the theater spaces and knowing immediately I was going in the right direction when I stumbled across a few folks dressed up as evil nuns.”
 Another attendee notes that you’ll “see lots of different types of horror: cosmic, comedy, satanic, slashers, and the simply weird.”

 This festival scored very high overall, with the quality of the presentation and the host city itself earning especially high marks from our panelists.
 “The festival presents a really interesting experience, but the setting of the festival, the city of Brussels itself, is the best thing about it,” said one moviemaker who attended, while another’s favorite memory was “drinking beer out of a statue’s penis dressed a vampire in the middle of the city.”
 Another described the “most fun, awesome crowd I ever met.”
-There’s prestige, too: This year’s guest of honor was Costa-Gavras.
+There’s prestige, too: Last year’s scheduled guest of honor was Costa-Gavras, before COVID-19 forced the festival’s cancellation.

 Bucheon, South Korea / 2021